 Even though the Israeli drummer Yoad “Santeri” Korach has a jazz-based education, he took part throughout his carrier in a broad range of musical projects.
 With every new project he takes part in, he tries to incorporate all the different styles in order to make fresh and unique style.
 Jonathan Nagel is trained as jazz bass player, but over the last years he has been active in various improvised and interdisciplinary performance contexts in the experimental art scenes of Berlin, Copenhagen and Amsterdam as well as all over Europe.

-KAMA Kollektiv recorded its first album “KOTI” in October 2018 at Fattoria Musica in Osnabrück (Germany) which will be released 29th or March 2019.
+KAMA Kollektiv recorded its first album “KOTI” in October 2018 at Fattoria Musica in Osnabrück (Germany) and it was released on 29th of March 2019 in Amsterdam.

 KOTI - album out NOW!